Harpita-P/Noma/TESTING_NOMA.md

 2. Enable **Developer Mode** (toggle in top-right corner)
 3. Click **Load unpacked**
 4. Select the Noma folder
 5. The Noma extension should now be active!
-Save some context to your first tag, and try it out.
+Highlight some text, right click and Save text to a new @tag!

 ---
 ## You Can Now Begin Using Noma!